CRYPTO_LOCK(3MONOCYPHER) | 3MONOCYPHER | CRYPTO_LOCK(3MONOCYPHER) |

 - key

 - A 32-byte session key shared between the sender and the recipient.
 It must be secret and random.
 Different methods can be used to produce and exchange this key, such as Diffie-Hellman key exchange, password-based key derivation (the password must be communicated on a secure channel), or even meeting physically.
-See crypto_x25519() for a bulding block for a key exchange protocol and crypto_argon2i() for password-based key derivation.
+See crypto_x25519() for a building block for a key exchange protocol and crypto_argon2() for password-based key derivation.

 - nonce